 To get better engagement, give a little bit of context with your post.
 Ask your following for their honest opinion of the video and add a couple sentences of context that explain why you’re posting it.

-When it comes to keeping eyes on your content longer, nothing beats embedding video.
-The largest video platform on earth absolutely encourages the sharing of its videos.
+YouTube encourages the sharing of its videos.
 When creators upload new video content to YouTube, they are inherently allowing for other users to share, embed, and distribute it.
-This means you don’t have to ask for permission to embed YouTube videos, and you can feel safe sharing away.
+This means you don’t have to ask for permission to embed YouTube videos.

 What kinds of YouTube videos are you looking forward to embedding into your website?
 Are you a social media YouTube sharer?